 The Oldest Town In Minnesota That Everyone Should Visit At Least Once

-There are several ways to determine “oldest town.”
-You could count by how long it’s been inhabited, by when it was platted, or by the date it was officially incorporated.
+What is the oldest town in Minnesota?
+There are several ways to determine the “oldest town.”
+You could count by how long it’s been inhabited, by when it was platted, or by the date, it was officially incorporated.
 In Minnesota, the method by which you decide will give you a different answer.
 But today, we’re going to simplify things.
-Though Stillwater is commonly considered Minnesota’s oldest town, another town actually holds the title.
+Though Stillwater is commonly considered the oldest town in Minnesota, another town actually holds the title.
 Why?
 Because it was established in 1830, a full 24 years before Stillwater was incorporated.

 Thank you!
 You'll receive your first newsletter soon!

 Betsy is a Minneapolis-based writer who's lived in Minnesota for 20 years.
 If you know of any amazing Minnesota restaurants, nature areas, or other attractions, feel free to let her know about them at firstname.lastname@example.org or on Twitter @betsyrathburn.